Jillian Mayer (1986, USA), Slumpies, 2018

 Slumpies is a series of colourful sculptures created by US artist Jillian Mayer, who intends them to prop up the human body.

-‘When I was in public, I noticed people with their chins resting against their necks and their eye gaze low towards their phone screens, which was positioned around their sternum level,” Jillian Mayer explains.
-“These people were all in public doing very social things, yet they needed or preferred to tend to their digital worlds.
-I wondered if there was a way to create an object allowing participants to use their phone, while simultaneously engaging and disengaging from the environment they were physically present in” says Mayer.
+‘When I was in public, I noticed people with their chins resting against their necks and their eye gaze low towards their phone screens, which was positioned around their sternum level,’ explains Jillian Mayer.
+‘These people were all in public doing very social things, yet they needed or preferred to tend to their digital worlds.
+I wondered if there was a way to create an object allowing participants to use their phone, while simultaneously engaging and disengaging from the environment they were physically present in’.

 ‘There are no explicit directions for how to approach each piece, but visitors are permitted to interact with the works freely.
 A funny little dance occurs when a person is trying to figure how best to control their body into a structure that allows interaction’, says the artist.